Pacifico53/dtpower/README.md

 2. To run the server just do ruby r.rb
 3. To see the webpage just open up a browser and type localhost:4545

-... +To test the 404 response erase index.html
+⋅⋅⋅ ⋅⋅+To test the 404 response erase index.html
-... +To test the 400 response change line 67 to something different than "/" (e.g. "//")
+⋅⋅⋅ ⋅⋅+To test the 400 response change line 67 to something different than "/" (e.g. "//")